Tips For Rocking Your Professional Headshot Session

 Professional headshots are a must in today’s business arena.
-Having one you’re proud of will serve you time and again as you’ll use it for many different scenarios; resumes, job applications, social media, and marketing materials.
-Take the time to get a headshot that accurately conveys you who are because many times your picture will be the first impression people have of you.
+Having one you’re proud of will serve you time and again.
+You’ll use it for many different scenarios; resumes, job applications, social media, and marketing materials.
+Take the time to get a headshot that accurately conveys who you are.
+Many times your image will be the first impression people have of you.
 Here are some professional headshot tips to get you thinking before your session.

 In today’s digital age, headshots are replacing business cards.
 View your headshot as your online identity, especially if you’re an internet entrepreneur.
 Headshots are a great marketing strategy as people associate faces with businesses.

 Think about this?
 What’s one of the first things that’s asked for when completing a social media profile?
 That’s right, an image, which ideally should be a picture of you.
 What better way to represent your brand then a picture of the person behind it.
 Since this image will be used many many times, make it the best version of yourself possible.

 Clean and simple rules when it comes to headshots.
 I request my clients bring at least two different outfits for variety as it’s difficult to tell which one will photograph best.

 Wear clothes that are comfortable and reflect your personal style.
 They should fit really well, and be clean and pressed.
 Stripes and other busy patterns should be avoided altogether as they take away from the main objective of your headshot – a crisp, clear image of your face.

 Play to your strengths when choosing your clothing.
 For example, pick the colors that best suit your hair color, complexion, and color of your eyes.
 I have green eyes so I make it a point to wear various shades of green when getting photographed.